pesterhazy/presumably/posts/fixmes.md

 [^linux]: The Linux kernel repository contains 4041 FIXMEs and 5720 TODOs.
 It clearly doesn't follow the rule proposed in this post.

 [^grep]: Our linter rule can be expressed in a single line of shell code: `git grep FIXME && exit 1`.

+[^meta]: Note that FIXMEs can appear outside of code comments, in locations as diverse as exceptions, user-visible strings or SQL queries.
+Even writing documentation or blog posts (including this one) benefits from automatically enforced FIXMEs.